Z-ANESaber/Far-Craft-illager-s-Battlegrounds/README.md

 - [When Dungeons Arise: Seven Seas](https://modrinth.com/mod/when-dungeons-arise-seven-seas) (Expansion to the base mod that adds ships and other water dungeons/structures.)
 - [Immersive Aircraft](https://modrinth.com/mod/immersive-aircraft) (A bunch of rustic aircraft to travel, transport, and explore!)
 - [Man Of Many Planes](https://modrinth.com/mod/man-of-many-planes) (Expansion to Immersive Aircraft adding modern planes.)
-- [Hang Glider](https://modrinth.com/mod/hang-glider) (Adds a hang glider.
+- [Gliders](https://modrinth.com/mod/gliders) (Adds a hang glider.
 Similar to the Elytra but easier to obtain.)
 - [AdventureZ](https://modrinth.com/mod/adventurez) (Adds a new endboss and more creatures.)
 - [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat) (Adds a proximity chat with Sound Physics Remastered support (reverb in caves, muffled sounds through blocks, etc.))
 - [Simple Voice Radio](https://modrinth.com/mod/simple-voice-radio) (Adds a radio to talk to other players from a distance.)
 - [JourneyMap](https://modrinth.com/mod/journeymap) (Real-time mapping in game or in a web browser as you explore.)
+- [Underground Bunkers](https://modrinth.com/mod/underground-bunkers) (Randomly generated bunkers hidden within your worlds)

 ## Gun Packs
 - [Classics Reborn](https://www.curseforge.com/minecraft/customization/tacz-classics-reborn)